joeymariano/joeymariano.github.io/_posts/2018-12-23-sinatra_heroku_deployment_issues.markdown

 <script src="//widget.songkick.com/8980439/widget.js"></script>
 ```

-In the end that worked, however I had lots of issues changing the font and some other layout problems that were really bothering me.
+In the end that worked, however I had lots of issues changing the font.
+I couldn't get the layout to look seamless either.
 Editing another site's CSS was very tricky.
 Recently I updated the above code to this in my erb file:

 ```
 <h4>UPCOMING SHOWS</h4>